scottgoering/HeaterMeter-wiki/Configuration-Autobackup.md

 ```

 ### What about my LinkMeter database stash!
 The stash data files are not included in the backup.
 It is safe for you to move your stashpath to the safe partition by moving your rrd files to a directory under `/mnt/mmcblk0p4/` for example `/mnt/mmcblk0p4/stash`.
 Then set the linkmeter stashpath to that directory.
+This is the default under LinkMeter v8 and above.
 ```
 uci set lucid.linkmeter.stashpath=/mnt/mmcblk0p4/stash
 uci commit lucid